nergilz/16_offline_site/README.md

-# New Site Template
+## New Site Template

-[TODO.
-There will be project description]
+---

+This code make run offline, all requirements in dir with project.

+### Discriptions
++ in dir:
++ bootstrap-3-3-7
++ ie10-viewport-bug-workarounde.css
++ jquery.js
++ jumbotron.css

+---

 # Project Goals